-Providers are paid monthly by the agency as per the information on the Provider Invoice which is the record of attendance for the children registered with the agency each month.
-(Please see the Sample Invoice attached at the end of the handbook).
+Providers are paid monthly by the Agency as per the information on the Provider Invoice which is the record of attendance for the children registered with the Agency each month.

+Remuneration Rates

-Remuneration Rates: Daily rates of payment for service contracted through agencies are set by the City of Ottawa in accordance with the hours of care, age of the child and taking into account any documented special needs.
+Daily rates of payment for service contracted through Agencies are set by the City of Ottawa in accordance with the hours of care, age of the child and taking into account any documented special needs.

+Payment Practices

-Payment Practices: Providers contracted by licensed agencies throughout Ontario are paid in accordance with an enrolment based pay policy.
-As such, providers may be compensated for days that children are absent from care for reasons of sickness, vacation or for statutory holidays.
+Providers contracted by licensed Agencies throughout Ontario are paid in accordance with an enrolment-based pay policy.
+As such, Providers may be compensated for days that children are absent from care for reasons of sickness, vacation or for statutory holidays.
 Eligibility for payment is determined by the circumstance of the child.
-Providers are asked to check with the agency when further clarification is necessary.
+Providers are asked to check with the Agency when further clarification is necessary.